Reports you can prove.

 The full catalog

-Specialized reports for every result.
+Specialized reports for one animal.

 Ancestry report